haleemamujahid987-HM/Practice/README.md

 # Practice
-This is m first git repository
+This is my first git repository
 <br>
 Author-Haleema Mujahid